friendica/friendica/doc/Install.md

     bin/console autoinstall -v

+### Prepare .htaccess file

+Copy .htaccess-dist to .htaccess (be careful under stupid M$ Windows) to have working mod-rewrite again.
+If you have installed Friendica into a sub directory, like /friendica/ set this path in RewriteBase accordingly.

 ### Set up the worker

 Set up a cron job or scheduled task to run the worker once every 5-10 minutes in order to perform background processing.